Monks are humans who train their body, mind and spirit for the sake of

 Level 13:

 Technique: 1d20.
-You can at this point try to take down really big monsters from a single punch
+You can at this point try to take down really big monsters with a single punch

 Level 14: